 size limit to messages?

 Yes.
 Mailman has a default size limit of 40K.
 A larger message will bounce to the listadmin.
-Some lists use a smaller limit, in part to limit the size of outgoing Digests.
+Some lists use a smaller limit, and I've lowered mine to 20K to prevent people from backquoting entire Digests.
 I don't recall ever making an exception and allowing a larger message to reach the list because, in all cases so far, the message was too large because it contained material inappropriate for a list message in the first place.

 How do I contact the listadmin?